Novel and Updated Bounds on Flavor-violating Z Interactions in the Lepton Sector: Bounds on The FV Interactions in the Leptonic Sector

 \subsection{$\mu$ to $e$ Conversion in Nuclei}

-Very stringent constraints on the FV $Z$ couplings to $\mu e$ can be obtained from the experimental searches of muon conversion in nuclei.
-Such a conversion can proceed via the FV $Z$ already at tree level as in the left diagram of Fig.~\ref{fig7}.
-It can also proceed at one loop as in the remaining two diagrams in Fig.~\ref{fig8}.
+Very stringent constraints on the FV $Z$ couplings to $\mu e$ can be obtained from the experimental searches for muon conversion in nuclei.
+Such a conversion can proceed via the FV $Z$ already at tree level as in the left diagram of Figure~\ref{fig8}.
+It can also proceed at one loop as in the remaining two diagrams in Figure~\ref{fig8}.
 Notice that in the loop diagrams, the $Z$ loop can be integrated out to become an effective vertex by utilizing the results of $\ell_{i}\to\ell_{j}\gamma$ decay.
 Here we highlight the overall results and present the full details in Appendix~\ref{appendix_c}.

 The experimental limits on the conversion rate of $\mu\to e$ in nuclei are quoted as the branching fraction of the conversion rate relative to the muon capture rate by the target nucleus.
 According to the SINDRUM II collaboration~\cite{SINDRUMII:2006dvw}, gold yields the strongest bounds $\text{Br}^{\text{Au}}(\mu\to e)<7\times10^{-13}$, which translate into the bound $\sqrt{|g_{L}^{\mu e}|^{2}+0.74|g_{R}^{\mu e}|^{2}}<5.48\times10^{-11}$.
 We see that muon conversion can be quite sensitive to FV, which makes it ideal for such searches.